 Buying the New iPhone?
 7 Tips on Selling Your Old iPhone

-Since Apple has announced the new iPhone 6S this week, it’s probably time to start thinking about selling your old smartphone.
+Since Apple will announce the new iPhone this week, it could be time to start thinking about selling your old smartphone.
 While Apple has a trade-in program to pay customers for older iPhones, you will likely make more money by selling it through a third-party company or simply unloading it on an auction site.

 To help you along with this process, we’ve compiled a set of helpful tips for getting the most green for your old smartphone.

 1. Your old iPhone will start dropping in value each week after the new iPhone is announced.

 According to research conducted by USell.com, the previous generations of iPhones fall in value by 5 percent the first week after new iPhone model(s) are announced.
 That figure increases to 12 percent in the second week and up to 20 percent within a month.
 Selling your phone this week as opposed to next month will allow you to recoup as much money as possible.
 Selling it prior to the announcement would have brought even greater monetary value.

 Basically, this is due to falling demand and increasing supply.
 As retailers start taking more trade-ins and third-party resellers start paying out for more older iPhone models, the supply significantly increases.
 Those companies are competing against the supply on auction sites like eBay, as well.
 The cash value of an iPhone 8 could easily plummet by 33 to 50 percent over the next few months due to massive supply.